mwieder/LiveCode-ListProcessor/README.md

   returns         The item or empty
 ```

-### LP.peek
+### LP.poke
-Returns the nth item based on the current index
+Replaces the nth item based on the current index with the supplied value
 ```
   arguments
     pList         The list
-    pPos          The position of the element requested returns         The item or empty
+    pPos          The position of the element requested pVal          The value to be poked into the list returns         The item or empty
 ```